scheidelg/SANS-Class-Redirect-Template/Instructions.md

 5. Create a new GitHub repository with an index.html file.

      - Open GitHub
-     - Create a new GitHub repository with theGitHub repository name you assigned for this class
+     - Create a new public GitHub repository with the GitHub repository name you assigned for this class
      - Click on **creating a new file** to open the GitHub file editor
      - Name the file 'index.html' and paste in content: